 On the more practical side, studies have found that people save more for retirement when they see how much others in their peer group are saving.
 Hence, a little financial voyeurism can be financially beneficial as well.
-What you might call the peer-pressure model for securing a comfortable retirement.
+It’s what you might call the peer-pressure model for securing a comfortable retirement.

-Comparing the mean vs. median for different percentiles of income, you see (chart below) that a significant difference between mean and median family income doesn’t occur until the top 10%.
-Income distribution conforms fairly close to a bell curve for 90% of all households, but the distribution is highly skewed once you reach this rarified group of high earners.
+Comparing the mean vs. median for different percentiles of income, you see that a significant difference between mean and median family income doesn’t occur until the top 10% (Income distribution conforms fairly close to a bell curve for 90% of all households, but the distribution is highly skewed once you reach this rarified group of high earners. ).chart below

 Quick Refreshers on Statistics

 is the middle value or the point where half are greater and half are less.
 In this example, half of all households have a higher income and half lower than the median.median is the average of all observations (e.g., sum of all income divided by number of households), whereas the meanThe

 Net worth averages are similarly skewed to the right, resulting in a mean net worth that exceeds the median.
 The median family net worth in 2016 was $97,300 while the mean was $692,000.
 In this case, it may be more useful to look at the net worth according to percentile of income.
 That is, rather than looking at the overall average net worth, it is better to look at the average net worth of families within the same income percentile.
 For example, a family earning $137,000 of income (80-90 percentile of income) would compare their net worth to the median net worth for this group of $397,000 or mean net worth of $801,000.